Funding Your Eureka College Experience

 - International students may be considered for all Eureka scholarships.

-- Scholarships are renewable for up to four years, providing the required GPA is maintained.
+- Institutional awards are renewable for up to four years, providing the required GPA is maintained.

 - U.S. Federal grants and loans for financial assistance are not available to international students.